Capillary/ecom-api-document/source/includes/_store.md

 ### Request Parameter
 Attribute | Description
 --------- | -----------
-merchantId* | The unique id (GUID) of the merchant for which you want to see supported cities StateCode* | The state code for which you want to see the list of supported cities
+merchantId* | The unique id (GUID) of the merchant for which you want to see the supported cities StateCode* | The state code for which you want to see the supported cities list

 <aside class="notice"> All parameters marked by * are mandatory.</aside>